malilbot/malilbot.github.io/src/pages/privacy.md

 ### Can I delete my data?

 In short: Yes!
 However, we want to point out that your data is crucial for the bot to operate correctly.
-If you, for what ever reason, decide that you want your **data deleted**
+If you, for what ever reason, decide that you want your **data deleted** all your stats will be gone.
-Your iq command will reset

 ### That said; If you want that we erase your data you have the following options: